 2018 – Power plant construction began.

-2021 – Completed the Unit 1 power station.
+2021 – Completed the Unit 1 and Unit 2 power stations.

 The 49.25 MW Unit 1 station was successfully synchronized to PLN’s power grid on 5 October 2021.
 PLN – Perusahaan Listrik Negara – is the national electricity company of Indonesia.